Itami Airport: Political friction

+International service before 1994

-Domestic era
+1994~ Domestic era

 Because of the political friction surrounding Itami, planners began work in the 1970s to relocate many of its flights to an offshore location.
-This plan led to the opening of Osaka's current international airport, referred to as Kansai International Airport, in 1994 on an artificial island in Kansai region.
+This plan led to the opening of Kansai International Airport, in 1994 on an artificial island in Osaka Bay.
+Upon the opening of Kansai, all international service at Itami was transferred to Kansai, and the IATA airport code of Itami Airport was changed from OSA to ITM.

+Prior to the opening of Kansai, an agreement was reached between the national and local governments in 1990 to maintain Itami as a domestic airport.
+The city of Itami also reversed its anti-airport stance from the 1970s, officially declaring in April 2007 that the city would co-exist with the airport.

-There were originally plans to close Itami Airport following the opening of Kansai, but nearby communities opposed such a move for economic reasons, so Itami was retained as a domestic-only airport after Kansai opened in 1994.
-Itami has been used by international charters for state visits – Air Force One visited Itami in November 2005 and Chinese premier Wen Jiabao landed at Itami in April 2007 – and by Asiana Airlines charter flights to and from South Korea in late 2015.
+Itami has been used by international charters for state visits – Air Force One visited Itami in November 2005 and June 2019, and Chinese premier Wen Jiabao landed at Itami in April 2007 – and by Asiana Airlines charter flights to and from South Korea in late 2015.
 All Nippon Airways retains a large maintenance base at Itami which occasionally services aircraft ferried in from overseas without passengers, and some international cargo flights continue to use the airport as well.

 The policy of the Japanese government has been to limit operations at Itami in order to spur development at Kansai and Kobe.
 Commercial passenger aircraft with more than two engines were banned from Itami effective April 2006, although such aircraft may continue to make ferry flights to and from Itami for maintenance purposes.
 All Nippon Airways flew a 747 to Itami on January 12, 2014, the first 747 operation at the airport in eight years, for an open house event to commemorate the upcoming retirement of ANA's 747 fleet in March 2014.